 I like the idea of the 5/25 rule and I’m going to give it a try.
 There’s only so much time in a day, week, or month, so let’s give the 5/25 rule a try to reduce the lists in our lives.
 Will you try the 5/25 Rule?

-November "Just For a Laugh" Joke of the Month
+"Just For a Laugh" Writer's Joke of the Season

 Do you have an idea for a book and you don’t know where to begin?
 The Author Journey Roadmap Training Bundle is for YOU.
 This on-demand recorded workshop guides you in all phases of an author’s journey to ensure a successful outcome.
 It includes a training video, author guests, a Q&A session, marketing tips and strategies, and downloadable resources.
 It’s based on my book “Author Journey Success: 7 Steps to Your Bestselling Book“.
 In addition to explaining my 7 proven steps on how to transform an idea into a book, I’m providing my author journey roadmap, my entire author journey workbook, and more!